Call Now For A Free Consultation (208) 322-7274

 Boise Slip and Fall Accident Injuries

 Slip and fall accidents often result in broken bones that sometimes require surgeries.
 Our slip and fall accident injury attorneys have represented clients who suffered broken ankles, legs, hips, and arms.
-The personal injury attorneys and lawyers at Parke Gordon will seek recovery of lost wages or business income for our slip and fall clients if their injuries cause them to lose time and money from work.
+Our personal injury attorneys and lawyers will seek recovery of lost wages or business income for our slip and fall clients if their injuries cause them to lose time and money from work.